Nikita (TV series)

-Nikita is an American action thriller drama television series that aired on The CW from September 9, 2010, to December 27, 2013, in the United States.
-The series is an adaptation of Luc Besson's French film La Femme Nikita, the second such adaptation after the 1997 TV series La Femme Nikita.
+Nikita is an American action thriller drama television series that aired on the CW from September 9, 2010, to December 27, 2013, in the United States.
+The series is an adaptation of Luc Besson's French film La Femme Nikita, the second such adaptation after the 1997 Canadian TV series La Femme Nikita.

 The series focuses on Nikita (Maggie Q), a woman who escaped from a secret government-funded organization known as "Division" and, after a three-year hiding period, is back to bring down the organization.
 The main cast in various seasons features Q, Lyndsy Fonseca, Shane West, Aaron Stanford, Melinda Clarke, Xander Berkeley, Noah Bean, Tiffany Hines, Ashton Holmes, Dillon Casey, and Devon Sawa.

 Plot

 The series focuses on Nikita Mears, a woman who escaped from a secret U.S. government-funded organization known as Division, and after spending three years in hiding, is back to bring Division down.
 Division, created and supervised by an organization called Oversight, is responsible for black operations including espionage, sabotage, and assassination.
 Under the leadership of its first director and founding member, Percival "Percy" Rose, Division has gone rogue and performs under-the-table murder-for-hire.
 To protect himself, Percy has created a series of 'black boxes', hard drives containing every job Division has ever done, as leverage to prevent Oversight from removing him and/or ending Division.
 Percy's black boxes are hidden in secret locations around the world, under the protection of Guardians, high-ranking Division agents.

 Division fills its ranks primarily by recruiting young people with troubled backgrounds, often directly from prison.
 Division fakes the recruits' deaths, erases all evidence of their past lives, and molds them into efficient spies and assassins.
 The recruits generally do not have the freedom to leave the agency.
 Recruits may be "cancelled" (killed) if their progress is deemed unsatisfactory, and to this end, Division implants the recruits with tracking devices and kill chips.

 Nikita was recruited by Division when she was a deeply troubled teenager, on death row.
 Division rescued her, faked her death, and told her she was getting a second chance to start a new life and serve her country.
 Throughout her grueling training, Nikita never lost her humanity.
 Once she graduated from recruit to field agent, she broke Division rules by falling in love with a civilian, to whom she became engaged and planned to run away.
 When Division found out and assassinated Nikita's fiancé, Nikita went rogue.
 She makes it her mission to bring down Division, as a way to avenge her fiancé and atone for the sins she committed as a Division agent.
 Percy orders Michael, the Division operative who trained Nikita, to deal with her.